frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

         <source src="/img/learning-course/stage1a/exercises/e1/e1s5.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>5.
 Add the side holes.
-Create the layout for the side holes by creating a center point rectangle and turning it into construction geometry. </figcaption>
+Create the layout for the side holes by creating a center point rectangle and turning it into construction geometry.
+Again, having the origin at the center of the tube lets us place the center of the pattern at the center of the tube. </figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1a/exercises/e1/e1s6.webp" style="width:100%; data-description="6.
 Name the key sketches and part.
 Set the material to be 6061 Aluminum."">
       <figcaption>6.
+Extrude the holes to cut all the way through the tube.
 Name the key sketches and part.
 Set the material to be 6061 Aluminum. </figcaption>
     </figure>
   </div>